marygracemoesta/R-User-Guide/Developing_on_Databricks/package_management.md

 ### Getting the Best Performance on Databricks

 To get better performance we need to avoid doing all that work in the first place!
-We can accomplish this by persisting our installed packages in a library on DBFS.
+We can accomplish this by ultimately persisting our installed packages in a library on DBFS.

 ### Building a Library on DBFS